jsommers/switchyard/documentation/writing_a_program.rst

 As a way to describe two of the most important methods on the network object, here is a program that receives one packet, prints it out, sends it *back out the same interface*, then quits.

-Notice in the code below that we only need to import :py:mod:`switchyard.lib.userlib` to get access to various Switchyard classes and functions.
-Although you can import individual Switchyard modules separately (for the specific module to import, see :ref:`apiref`), but you will probably find that importing ``userlib`` is quite convenient.
+Notice in the code below that we only need to import :py:mod:`switchyard.lib.userlib` to get access to various Switchyard classes and functions; generally speaking, this is the *only* import you should ever need for any Switchyard program.
+Although you can import individual Switchyard modules separately (for the specific module to import, see :ref:`apiref`), but you will probably find that importing ``userlib`` is much easier.

 .. literalinclude:: code/inout1.py
    :language: python